Domain-Driven Design: Strategic Patterns

 async createShipment(order) {

-// Translate from domain model to external format
+// Translate FROM our domain TO their format

 const externalData = {